Life’s best lessons can be discovered in the stories that grace the pages of the Old Testament.

 Yes!
 One man’s prayer altered the entire course of a nation!

-One person who held no seminary degree, never taught a Sunday school class or attended a small group pleaded on behalf of his beloved country to his Creator for mercy and forgiveness with a simple, effective, faith-backed prayer.
-God relented.
-A nation was spared.
+One person who held no seminary degree, never taught a Sunday school class or attended a small group pleaded on behalf of his beloved country to his Creator for compassion, mercy and forgiveness with a simple, effective, faith-backed prayer.

-With all the social unrest happening around America it is easy to believe that one individual’s prayer could hardly make a difference.
-It is even easier to vent rather than pray.
-I am guilty yes.
+With all the social unrest happening around America it’s easy to believe that one individual’s prayer could hardly make a difference.

 However, Amos reveals the incredible power of choosing to cry out to the One who has the power to forgive, heal and restore a nation instead of complaining, criticizing and condemning actions and events to anyone within earshot.